-Power Surge: Another common cause of unusual clicking sound is related to power supply.
+Power Surge: Another common cause of unusual clicking sound is related to the power supply.
 When you have connected multiple devices to a single port, the insufficient power supply leads to creating noise on the hard drive.
 On the other hand, power surges can damage both the PCB (Printed Circuit Board) and the HSA (Head Stack Assembly) while it is in motion.
-To prevent this, invest in a good UPS.
+To prevent this, invest in a good and certified power supply.

-Service Area Issue: Sometimes, there can also be a problem with the Service Area of a hard drive.
-It is similar to an OS for a computer and any damage to it may produce clicking noise due to bad modules.
-A corrupted Service Area needs both logical and physical data recovery work.
+Service Area Issue: Sometimes, there can also be a problem with the service area of a hard drive.
+It is similar to an OS for a computer, and any damage to it may produce clicking noise due to bad modules.
+A corrupted service area needs both logical (99% of the time) and physical data recovery work.

 Physical Damage: If accidentally you have dropped a hard drive when moving it from one location to another, it starts making noise.
 The clicking noise, in this case, is due to misaligned HGA (Head Gimbal Assembly) which results in damaging the HSA (Head Stack Assembly).

 Manufacturer’s Defect: Sometimes, hard drives also make noise and prematurely fail due to manufacturing errors or faulty parts.
-Moreover, using long USB cable or any issue with the firmware can degrade the performance of hard drive.
-If your new hard drive is making noises, then most probably it’s because of the manufacturer’s defect or long USB cable.
-If wrong or too long USB cable is used, the signals tend to degrade and the system fails to sync with the hard drive.
+Moreover, using a long USB cable or any issue with the firmware can degrade the performance of the hard drive.
+If your new hard drive is making noises, then most probably it’s because of the manufacturer’s defect or a long USB cable.
+They have more resistance comparing to short cables which create a voltage drop and reduces the power going to the internal or external hard drive.
+If a wrong or too long USB cable is used, the signals tend to degrade, and the system fails to sync with the hard drive.